Consumers are influenced by other people more than they realize or are willing to admit.

-Simply put: negative reviews and low ratings drive customers away.
-And people take positive reviews and high ratings as social proof that a product or service is worth the purchase.
+Negative reviews and low ratings drive customers away.
+Meanwhile, people take positive reviews and high ratings as social proof that a product or service is worth the purchase.
 “This has great reviews, so I’m buying it.”

 More than convincing people what is worth buying versus what isn’t, reviews also serve as social proof for determining what to think about a certain business, product, or service.

 According to Cornell research, the average rating for a hotel with 11 to 20 reviews is 3.5 out of 5 stars, with “terrible” reviews (with a rating of 1 star) at close to 12 percent.
 But as a hotel sees 101 reviews or more, its average star rating increases to 3.9.

 The pattern is that the more reviews you have, the more likely it is that your business will have higher ratings.

 So apart from providing social proof for customers looking to make a purchase decision, reviews also provide social proof for how people perceive and what they should say about a given product or service.